iagox86/dnscat2/doc/hacking.md

 normal use everything's fine, but if you try messing with anything, any abnormality causes an abort().

-Right now, the majority of error handling is done by the buffer module (libs/buffer.c and libs/buffer.h).
+Right now, the majority of error handling is done by the [buffer](/client/libs/buffer.h) module.
 If there's anything wrong with the protocol (dnscat, dns, etc.), it simply exits.

 That's clearly not a great situation for stable code.
 I plan to go through and add better error handling in the future, but it's a